racoelhosilva/FSI_ctfsAndLogbooks/CTF12.md

 - How can I use the information I have to infer the values used in the RSA that cyphered the message?

-  As done in the script, since we know approximatelly the values of `p` and `q` used in the encryption, we can test all the primes in the vicinity of these values, with the help of the Miller-Rabin test, and test them against the encrypted message.
-The can assume that the values that give the correct decryption are the correct values.
+  As done in the script, since we know approximately the values of `p` and `q` used in the encryption, we can test all the primes in the vicinity of these values, with the help of the Miller-Rabin test, and test them against the encrypted message.
+We can assume that the values that give the correct decryption are the correct values.

 - How can I discover if my inference is correct?